aksaharan/vagrant-boxes/mms-automation-base/README.md

 INSTANCES = 1
 ```
 4. Start the show with "vagrant up"
+5. Use /data/db path for deployments in Automation, since it already has correct permissions
+6. In MMS Automation disable agent alerts as they are annoying

 ## MMS Automation Box creation
 Vagrant box setup behaviour is configured using the control paramaters available in the file